 Commonly measured variances include direct labor rate variance, direct labor efficiency variance, direct material price variance, and direct material quantity variance.
-These variance analyses compare expected results to actual results to see if budget targets were met, or if the operations ended up being more expensive or less costly than originally planned.
+These variance analyses compare expected results to actual results.
+The purpose is to see if budget targets were met.
+Or they see if the operations ended up being more expensive or less costly than originally planned.

-Often, there will be a variance between the budgeted requirements and the actual requirements.
+Often, you will find variance between the budgeted requirements and the actual requirements.
 It is then up to managers and cost analysts to determine if that variance was favorable or unfavorable.

 When a variance is favorable, that means that the actual costs and requirements of the operations were less than the expected costs and requirements for the operations.
-In other words, they expected the production process to cost a certain amount and it ended up costing less – this is a favorable variance.
+In other words, they expected the production process to cost a certain amount and it ended up costing less.
+Hence, this is a favorable variance.

 When a variance is unfavorable, that means that the actual costs and requirements of the operations were more than the expected costs and requirements for the operations.
-In other words, they expected the production process to cost a certain amount and it ended up costing more – this is an unfavorable variance.
+In other words, they expected the production process to cost a certain amount and it ended up costing more.
+In conclusion, this is an unfavorable variance.